 It would be impossible to describe in words the bond that we share with our Dogs, nor could we ever measure the value of the unconditional love they provide.

-We will pay tribute to our beautiful Every Day Hero Dogs at the show and even profile some of these companion animals that have truly unique stories.
+We paid tribute to our beautiful Every Day Hero Dogs at the show and even profiled some of these companion animals with truly unique stories.

-If you have any information, images or stories you would like to contribute to the 2018 Hero Dog Tribute or would like to get involved, then please contact Jason Humphris on (03) 9696 9961 or via email at [email protected]
+If you have any information, images or stories you would like to contribute at the 2018 Hero Dog Tribute or would like to get involved, then please contact Jason Humphris on (03) 9696 9961 or via email at [email protected]

 We would like to acknowledge the ongoing support of Nigel Allsopp who continues to work closely with us on the Hero Dog Tribute program and is one of the most respected and vocal ambassadors for Dogs in the country.
 Nigel has worked extensively with the Australian Defence Force (ADF) and the Police Dog Squad and is the founder of the Australian War Animal Organisation (AWAMO).
 He has also just launched his new book ‘Australian War Animals 100 Years On’.